wahlflo/credentialer/README.md

 The output format of the tool can be set to ``json`` or ``csv`` which allows easy post-processing.
 Also, the tool allows to resume paused scans.

+As it is hard to distinguish between real passwords and nonsense and placeholders the tool is implemented in such a way that it rather generates a false positive than ignoring a real password.
+It is advisable to take a closer look at the tool output and filter out any obvious false positives if necessary

 ## Detectors